dotnet/runtime/src/mono/wasm/runtime/modularize-dotnet.md

         // This is called after all assets are loaded , mapping to legacy `config.loaded_cb`.
         // It happens during emscripten `onRuntimeInitialized` after monoVm init + globalization + assemblies.
         // This also matches when the top level promise is resolved.
-        // The original emscripten `Module.ready` promise is replaced this this.
+        // The original emscripten `Module.ready` promise is replaced with this.

         // at this point both emscripten and monoVM are fully initialized.
         Module.FS.chdir(processedArguments.working_dir);